-Kathryn Spann and Dave Krabbe raise Animal Welfare Approved meat and dairy goats on Prodigal Farm in Rougemont, NC.
-Kathryn is somewhat native to Rougemont- her mother’s family farmed tobacco in the area for generations.
-She and Dave met in New York City, while Kathryn was practicing law, and soon after decided to return to Kathryn’s roots and realize Dave’s long-time dream of owning a farm.
+Kathryn Spann and Dave Krabbe raise Certified AWA meat and dairy goats outdoors on pasture at Prodigal Farm in Rougemont, NC.
+Kathryn is somewhat native to Rougemont—her mother’s family farmed tobacco in the area for generations.
+She and Dave met in New York City, while Kathryn was practicing law, and soon after decided to return to Kathryn’s roots and realized Dave’s long-time dream of owning a farm.
 Prodigal Farm spans 97 acres and is complete with a 120 year old farmhouse, original log tobacco barns, mule barn, corn crib, smokehouse, and outbuildings.
-These beautiful historic buildings remind Kathryn and Dave daily of the area’s rich farming history.
+These beautiful historic buildings are daily reminders to Kathryn and Dave of the area’s rich farming history.
 They are in the process of placing a conservation easement on their farm, which will then be preserved as farmland forever.

 Natalie Chartier and Justin Audet purchased Le Biscornu farm in October 2004.
 The 350-acre farm is situated about five miles south of Rimouski, in the Bas-Saint-Laurent region of Quebec, and provides pasture and hay for their flock of purebred Icelandic sheep.
 “The land is very hilly, making it ideally suited for grazing livestock,” says Natalie.